ag161920/kirkwoodnight/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![PyPI version](https://badge.fury.io/py/kirkwoodnight.svg)](https://badge.fury.io/py/kirkwoodnight)

-One Paragraph of the project description

-## Getting Started

 Interactive command line tool to assist with planning and conducting observations at Indiana University's Kirkwood Observatory.
 Given a desired date, time, and duration of observation, this program allows the user to toggle various observational constraints to generate an observing schedule for up to 130 objects of interest, including solar system planets, bright stars, and Messier objects.
 The user may then select the specific objects they would like to observe during the night, upon text files will be generated for each object containing useful information (constellation, magnitude, type of object, etc.) as well as an observing schedule with observability and sky positions (Alt, Az) tabulated at various time intervals.

 ### Prerequisites